sennaarer/MainKit/README.md

 # MainKit
-## Main Kit for frontend development.
+## Main Kit for frontend development
+This kit on gulp